snphillips/todoodles/README.md

 - PostgreSQL for database

 ## TODO
-- add loading spinner while user waits for Heroku server to wake up
+- Add loading spinner while user waits for Heroku server to wake up
 - OR, move to a server host that doesn't sleep?
-- giver users incentive to cross out todos...perhaps reveal doodles in the margins?
+- Give users incentive to cross out todos...perhaps reveal doodles in the margins?
+- Set up AUTH so that users aren't sharing their TODO list with the whole world?
+Firebase?